EternalllZM/rtd-codz-staff/docs/source/guide.rst

     /warn <user> Rule 5 Violation | Discussing or Committing Piracy

-This is a time-saver you should get used to as long as the reason for punishment is indeed that rule and made obvious to the user.
+This is a time-saver as long as the reason for punishment is indeed that rule and made obvious to the user by a bit of extra text added to the end.

 Modlog Management
 ------------